Wisconsin kayaker accused of faking his own drowning is alive in Europe, officials say

 (CNN) — Ryan Borgwardt, a Wisconsin kayaker accused of faking his own drowning and fleeing the country, is alive somewhere in Eastern Europe and has been talking to investigators, officials said.
 But it’s still unclear whether he will ever return home to his wife and three children.

-“Great news: we know that he’s alive and well,” Green Lake County Sheriff’s Office Chief Deputy Matthew L. Vande Kolk said Thursday.
+“Great news: We know that he’s alive and well,” Green Lake County Sheriff Mark Podoll said in a news conference Thursday.
 “The bad news is, we do not know where, exactly, Ryan is and he has not yet decided to return home.”

-The 44-year-old was reported missing on August 12 after failing to return home from a fishing trip on Green Lake, about an hour north of his home in Watertown, Wisconsin.
+The 44-year-old was reported missing on August 12 after failing to come back from a fishing trip on Green Lake, about an hour north of his home in Watertown, Wisconsin.
 A massive seven-week effort to scour the bottom of the lake turned up no sign of Borgwardt, and officials began uncovering evidence he had fled to Europe via Canada.

-Investigators finally made contact with Borgwardt on November 11 and have been communicating with him almost daily, Vande Kolk said.
+Investigators finally made contact with Borgwardt on November 11 and have been communicating with him almost daily, Podoll said.
 He has still not spoken to his family.

 In a video sent to officials last week, Borgwardt appeared in a nondescript room and said, “I am in my apartment.
 I am safe, secure, no problem.”

-Borgwardt told investigators he executed his plan by stashing an electric bike near the lake’s boat launch, then paddling onto the water with a kayak and a child-sized inflatable boat, Vande Kolk said.
-He then overturned his kayak, tossed his phone into the lake and paddled back to shore in the inflatable boat, the chief deputy recounted.
+Borgwardt told investigators he executed his plan by stashing an electric bike near the lake’s boat launch, then paddling onto the water with a kayak and a child-sized inflatable boat, Podoll said.
+He then overturned his kayak, tossed his phone into the lake and paddled back to shore in the inflatable boat, the sheriff recounted.

-Once ashore, Borgwardt said he rode the bicycle through the night about 80 miles to Madison, where he boarded a bus to Detroit, Vande Kolk said.
+Once ashore, Borgwardt said he rode the bicycle through the night about 80 miles to Madison, where he boarded a bus to Detroit, Podoll said.
 Borgwardt eventually crossed the Canadian border and boarded a flight to Europe, he added, noting investigators are still trying to verify the story.

-Before his disappearance, Borgwardt had transferred funds to a foreign bank account, changed his email and communicated with a woman in Uzbekistan, according to Green Lake Sheriff Mark Podoll.
+Before his disappearance, Borgwardt had transferred funds to a foreign bank account, changed his email and communicated with a woman in Uzbekistan, according to Podoll.

-Investigators were ultimately able to contact Borgwardt through a Russian-speaking woman, according to Vande Kolk, though he declined to say whether she was the woman he had been communicating with in Uzbekistan or whether he is currently with her.
+Investigators were ultimately able to contact Borgwardt through a Russian-speaking woman, Podoll said, though he declined to say whether she was the woman he had been communicating with in Uzbekistan or whether he is currently with her.

-In January, Borgwardt took out a $375,000 life insurance policy, which Vande Kolk said was intended to help his family.
+In January, Borgwardt took out a $375,000 life insurance policy, which Podoll said was intended to help his family.

 Investigators have still not shared what may have motivated the father to abandon his family and everything he knew.
-Vande Kolk said he did it for “a number of reasons.”
+Podoll said he did it for “a number of reasons.”

-The massive search for Borgwardt was a costly and emotionally taxing endeavor for both his family and search crews, the chief deputy said, and authorities are intent on holding him accountable for the toll his actions have caused.
+The massive search for Borgwardt was a costly and emotionally taxing endeavor for both his family and search crews, the sheriff said, and authorities are intent on holding him accountable for the toll his actions have caused.

-The sheriff’s office is preparing to charge Borgwardt with obstruction of justice, though the charges have yet to be filed, Vande Kolk said.
+The sheriff’s office is preparing to charge Borgwardt with obstruction of justice, though the charges have yet to be filed, Podoll said.
 The county will also be seeking up to $40,000 of “restitution” to compensate for the search, including equipment and wages, he said.

 Borgwardt told investigators that he thought they would stop searching for him after about two weeks, officials said.
 He chose Green Lake, in part, because it is the deepest natural lake in Wisconsin.

+Borgwardt’s family is “very emotional” after whiplashing between mourning him and coming to terms with the idea that he may have abandoned them, the sheriff said on “CNN News Central” Friday afternoon.

+“He expressed concerns that if he does come back, it’s going to be hard to live (and that) no one will accept him.
+But the community has stated before that they’re willing to forgive,” Podoll said.

-His family has told authorities they want Borgwardt to return home, and officials have been begging him to come back to US soil, an emotional Vande Kolk said.
+The family has told authorities they want Borgwardt to return home, and officials have been begging him to come back to US soil, an emotional Podoll said Thursday.

-“Christmas is coming, and what better gift he could give his kids to be there for Christmas with them,” Vande Kolk said, his voice breaking.
+“Christmas is coming, and what better gift he could give his kids to be there for Christmas with them,” the sheriff said, his voice breaking.

 The search for Borgwardt

-Note: Correction: An earlier version of this story misidentified the official who spoke during Thursday’s news conference.
-It was Sheriff Mark Podoll.